Why we flounder at knowing "whom" we are

 "I'm using products from Company X, with whom I'm partnering."

-So why does it still sound wrong?
+So why does it still feel clumsy?

 A bad taste in the mouth

-Most of us don't notice the emotional pull shaping our opinions.
-We just feel something is wrong and have a natural desire to be right.
+This dislike for the uncommon is instinctive.
+It is illogical, driven by our emotions.
+But it drives our opinions.
+We feel something is wrong and have a natural desire to be right.
 When our brains look for the logical solution, it finds the cupboard is bare.

 "I'm using products from my partners, Company X."

 "I'm using products from Company X. They're my partners in this."

 Grammar isn’t always about finding the right answer.
 It’s about being comfortable with what we are saying.